xy7313/xy7313.github.io/_posts/2017-04-14-Salesforce2-Admin-Beginner.md

     5. differences:...
     6. convert: You can convert a master-detail relationship to a lookup relationship as long as no roll-up summary fields exist on the master object.
 You can convert a lookup relationship to a master-detail relationship, but only if the lookup field in all records contains a value.
     7. User is a standard object that comes with all organizations on the platform.
 It contains information about everyone who uses the app in your organization.
-    8. ou can also create a hierarchical relationship between objects.
+    8. You can also create a hierarchical relationship between objects.
 A hierarchical lookup relationship is available only for the user object.
         - For example, create a custom hierarchical relationship field to store each user's direct manager.
     9. many-to-many
          - For example, suppose your recruiting app has a custom object called Website that stores information about various employment websites.
 You want to track which open positions are posted to those sites.
 Use a many-to-many relationship because: